 Property Acquisitions - in exceptional circumstances a property may be acquired to meet the need of an applicant on the waiting list for whom the Council does not currently own a suitable property or a suitable property is unlikely to become available through the homesearch scheme.
-In this circumstance approval for a direct let of the property will be approved by the Chief Executive in consultation with the Chair of the Housing Committee at the point of final approval to purchase.
+In this circumstance approval for a direct let of the property will be approved by the Chief Executive in consultation with the Housing Portfolio Holder at the point of final approval to purchase.

-5.21 Right to Move
+5.20 Right to Move